FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 --- abstract

-This document proposes extensions to [RFC2544] throughput search by defining a new methodology called Multiple Loss Ratio search (MLRsearch).
+This document proposes extensions to RFC 2544 throughput search by defining a new methodology called Multiple Loss Ratio search (MLRsearch).
 MLRsearch aims to minimize search duration, support multiple loss ratio searches, and enhance result repeatability and comparability.

-The primary reason for extending [RFC2544] is to address the challenges of evaluating and testing the data planes of software-based networking systems.
+The primary reason for extending RFC 2544 is to address the challenges of evaluating and testing the data planes of software-based networking systems.

 To give users more freedom, MLRsearch provides additional configuration options